Harry Potter fans react to Emma Watson and Tom Felton reunion in ‘Return to Hogwarts’ trailer

 It will also bring together Daniel Radcliffe, Rupert Grint and Emma Watson to remember the time they spent working together.

-However, it was the response of Watson and Tom Felton (Draco Malfoy) to see what the trailer stole.
+However, it was Watson and Tom Felton’s (Draco Malfoy) reaction to seeing what the trailer stole.

-Upon seeing each other, the two run to hug each other with big smiles on their faces.
+When they see each other, the two smile from ear to ear and run to hug each other.

-“The hug from Emma Watson and Tom Felton is lovely,” wrote one fan, adding another: “When Emma Watson is so surprised to see Tom Felton and Tom looks so happy to see Emma, and the way she looks they hug, aaah!
-I’ve been waiting for this so long and it’s worth it. “
+“The hug from Emma Watson and Tom Felton is lovely,” wrote one fan, and another added: “When Emma Watson is so surprised to see Tom Felton and Tom looks so happy to see Emma, and the way she looks they hug, aaah!
+I’ve been waiting for this for so long and it’s worth it. “

 Find more answers below.

-While the two remained friends since the series ended in 2011, fans have long speculated that they were romantically involved during part of that period.
+While the two remained friends since the saga ended in 2011, fans have long speculated that they were romantically involved during part of that period.

 Felton addressed these rumors in June 2021 after being asked directly about the possible romance.